 Domestic Violence Battery in Pasco County, FL

-For domestic violence investigations in West Pasco, the case will be prosecuted at the courthouse in New Port Richey.
+For domestic violence battery investigations in West Pasco, the case will be prosecuted at the courthouse in New Port Richey.
 If the allegations originated in East Pasco, then the case will be prosecuted at the courthouse in Dade City.